-Ref Key Performance Indicator Reporting Directorate Baseline 2017/18 Target 2019/20 Target 2020/21 Target 2021/22 Target 2022/23 Target 2023/24 Definitions ComAm34 Report on annual customer satisfaction survey on community facilities.
-Community 1 1 Report 1 Report 1 Report 1 Report 2 Report Analysis report of a community survey on community perception and satisfaction in respect of the access to and maintenance of certain community facilities.
-ComDir1 % Expenditure on Maintenace Budget by Community Directorate Community 99.7% 98% 98% 99% 99% 99% Percentage reflecting year to date spend /certain maintenance budget votes of community department.
-Maintenance is defined as the actions required for an asset to achieve its expected useful life.
-Planned Maintenance includes asset inspection and measures to prevent known failure modes and can be time or condition-based.
-Only certain votes identified for calculation.
-ComDir2 % Expenditure on Capital Budget by Community Directorate Community 97.1% 95% 96% 97% 97% 97% Percentage reflecting year to date spend / Total capital budget less any contingent liabilities relating to the capital budget of the community directorate.
+Ref Key Performance Indicator Reporting Directorate Baseline 2018/19 Target 2020/21 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter Target 2021/22 Target 2022/23 Target 2023/24 Target 2024/25 Definitions ComAm34 Report on annual customer satisfaction survey on community facilities.
+Community 1 1 Report 1 1 Report 1 Report 1 Report 1 Report Analysis report of a community survey on community perception and satisfaction in respect of the access to and maintenance of certain community facilities.
+ComDir1 Percentage expenditure on the preventative maintenance budget of the Community Department.
+Community 99% 98% 25% 50% 75% 98% 98% 99% 99% 99% Percentage reflecting year to date spend /preventative maintenance budget votes for the Community Department.
+Preventative maintenance as defined according to mSCOA and excludes corrective maintenance.
+ComDir2 % Expenditure on Capital Budget by Community Directorate Community 63.7% 95% 10% 40% 60% 95% 96% 97% 97% 97% Percentage reflecting year to date spend / Total capital budget less any contingent liabilities relating to the capital budget of the community directorate.
 The total capital budget is the council approved adjusted budget at the time of the measurement.
 Contingent liabilities are only identified at the year end.